-The contour of the pulse wave, that is, the speed of the upward run, the duration of its summit, and the speed of the downward run.
+The contour of the pulse wave, that is, the speed of the upward run, the duration of its summit, and the rate of the downward run.
 The normal upward stroke is energetic.

 It’s smooth, fast, and follows S1 almost immediately.
-The top is smooth, rounded and approximately mid-systolic.
+The top is soft, rounded, and approximately mid-systolic.
 The downward race is less steep than the upward race.

 Any variation in amplitude, either from beat to beat or with respiration.

-Emotions and murmurs, during palpation of the carotid artery, you can detect buzzing vibrations, or emotions, that feel like the throat of a purring cat.
+Emotions and murmurs, during palpation of the carotid artery, you can detect buzzing vibrations or feelings that feel like the throat of a purring cat.